 This is a 16-week course that must be taken after all other courses in your program are complete.
-The Master's Capstone Seminar option includes a thesis, or a major research project or paper.
+The Master's Capstone Seminar option includes a major research paper.
 This option is desirable for those students who wish to focus on specific subject matter of an interdisciplinary nature or who would like to continue their education at a higher level.